Must-See Long Island City

 Burger Garage.
 Photo: Eli Reuven

 The neighborhood is also an excellent place to get a proper—but still casual—sit-down meal.
-Tournesol, a classic French bistro located just steps from the Vernon Boulevard-Jackson Avenue subway station, serves quintessential bistro fare (steak frites, moules marinières) as well as terrines and pâtés that are all made in house.
-Northeast along Jackson Avenue, Sage General Store dishes out locally sourced comfort food like spit-roasted chicken, artisanal mac and cheese (sold by the scoop) and, on weekends (and soon, if not already by the time you’re reading this, for weekday dinners), organic-dough pizza that's fired in the restaurant's wood-burning oven.
-Save room for its gourmet take on classic Hostess desserts, like the pink snowball and the cupcake (complete with the squiggly line of icing).
-Two blocks away, The Burger Garage puts a refined spin on the classic American burger joint.
+Tournesol, a classic French bistro located just steps from the Vernon Boulevard-Jackson Avenue subway station, serves quintessential bistro fare (steak frites, moules marinières) as well as terrines and pâtés that are made in house.
+Northeast along Jackson Avenue, Sage General Store dishes up locally sourced comfort food like spit-roasted chicken, artisanal mac and cheese (sold by the scoop) and, on weekends (and soon, if not already by the time you’re reading this, for weekday dinners), organic-dough pizza that's fired in the restaurant's wood-burning oven.
+Save room for the gourmet takes on Hostess cupcakes (complete with the squiggly line of icing) and other classic desserts.
+Two blocks away, the Burger Garage puts a refined spin on the classic American burger joint.
 The fries are twice cooked, caramelized onions are sautéed for four hours and the slaw is made fresh each day.
-It also serves a crisp iceberg-wedge salad with crumbled bacon and blue cheese dressing—a steak-house staple at a fraction of the steak house price ($5.25).
+It also serves a crisp iceberg-wedge salad with crumbled bacon and blue cheese dressing—a steak-house staple at a fraction of the steak house price ($5.35).